thomasdebeus/colourful-facts/README.md

 ## How to's

 I also keep a folder with ['how to reports'](https://github.com/thomasdebeus/colourful-facts/tree/master/how-to's).
-These reports can for example contain explantions of how to build perticulair graphs.
+These reports can for example contain explantions of how to build perticular graphs.